ROS-Aerial/aerial_robotic_landscape/docs/index.md

 More substantial changes, including adding new pages or adding/modifying images, aren't as easy to make (or properly test) on Github.
 For these kinds of changes we suggest using the same approach as for code:

-1. Use the git toolchain to get the documentation source code onto your local computer.
+1. Use the git toolchain to get the documentation source code onto your local computer with `git clone git@github.com:ROS-Aerial/aerial_robotic_landscape.git`
 2. Modify the documentation as needed (add, change, delete).
 3. Test that it builds properly.
 4. Create a branch for your changes and create a pull request (PR) to pull it back into the documentation.
-5. The following explain how to get the source code, build locally (to test), and modify the code.

 --8<-- "docs/goatcounter.html"